Camp

 Dates

-Our summer camp will now take place July 5th–10th.
-This change was made due to Camp Twin Lakes’ availability and is unfortunately out of our control.
+Our 2026 summer camp will take place July 5th–10th.
+This week's change from previous years was made due to Camp Twin Lakes’ availability and is unfortunately out of our control.
 The good news is that this new schedule gives our campers the chance to also take part in Focus Summer Camp.

 Location